 Through conversations with fellow Anglicans in many parts of the world, we have consistently heard that the two critical challenges for the church are the formation of leaders for a changing world, and the financial capacity to sustain their ministries.
 Reflecting on this over a period of discernment, Trinity has identified leadership development as one of its five strategic priorities.

 In response to the need to gather, train, and network future leaders for the Church and the world, Trinity has partnered with Church Divinity School of the Pacific and will launch a leadership development initiative.
 The initiative will include a network, both physical and virtual, with locations and partners around the world that will provide educational resources to build excellence in the current and traditional divinity categories, as well as add substantial learning from other sectors.
 We expect the initiative, in collaboration with partners, to equip lay and ordained leaders in the Church—and leaders in values-aligned secular organizations—to respond to emerging challenges and work together in dynamic partnerships that honor and activate the ministry of all believers and those who share our values.

-Trinity plans to work with partners around the world to establish Institute programs, each of which will focus on a specific area of leadership development.
-Strategy development is in process and will be shared publicly by the summer of 2020.
+Trinity plans to work with partners around the world to establish programs, each of which will focus on a specific area of leadership development supporting three key approaches:

-- Gather emerging clergy and lay leaders;
+- Gathering emerging clergy and lay leaders;